-TGbe editor: change 35.3.4.3 as follows(the paragraphes not shown are not changed):
+TGbe editor: change 35.3.4.3 as follows(the paragraphes not shown are not changed): (#5063)

-A non-AP MLD shall be able to discover an AP MLD when it receives a (#6700)Basic Multi-Link element carried in a Beacon frame or Probe Response frame, that is not an ML probe response, transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD.
+A non-AP MLD shall be able to discover an AP MLD when it receives a (#6700)Basic Multi-Link element carried in a Beacon frame or Probe Response frame transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD.

-A non-AP MLD shall be able to discover an AP MLD and the capabilities and operational parameters of one or more APs affiliated with an AP MLD when it receives a (#6700)Basic Multi-Link element that carries a complete profile of the reported AP carried in the ML Probe Response frame transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD.
+A non-AP MLD shall be able to discover an AP MLD and the capabilities and operational parameters of one or more APs affiliated with an AP MLD when it receives a (#6700)Basic Multi-Link element that carries a complete profile of the reported AP carried in the ML Probe Response frame transmitted by an AP affiliated with the AP MLD.

 ……